-- 42. Efficiency of the baseline units (excluding cogeneration or trigeneration plants) shall be determined by adopting one of the following criteria (in preferential order): - Highest measured operational efficiency over the full range of operating conditions of a unit with similar specifications, using baseline fuel.
+- (b) Calculated as a single value with consideration of the following: - (i) Step 1: - a.
+A default steam turbine efficiency of 100 per cent; - b.
+Default steam generator efficiency determined using the values provided in appendix; - (ii) Step 2: - a.
+The total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel is then calculated as the product of the efficiency value for the steam turbine(s) and the efficiency value of the steam generator(s), assuming both efficiencies are in the form of a percentage of output per input. - 42.
+Efficiency of the baseline units (excluding cogeneration or trigeneration plants) shall be determined by adopting one of the following criteria (in preferential order): - (a) Highest measured operational efficiency over the full range of operating conditions of a unit with similar specifications, using baseline fuel.
 The efficiency tests shall be conducted following the guidance provided in relevant national/international standards; - (b) Highest of the efficiency values provided by two or more manufacturers for units with similar specifications, using the baseline fuel; - (c) A default efficiency of 100 per cent. - 43.
-For household or commercial applications/systems, whose maximum output capacity is less than 45 kW thermal and where it can be demonstrated that the metering of thermal energy output is not plausible, as in the case of cooking stoves, gasifiers, driers, water heaters etc., efficiency of the baseline units shall be determined by adopting one of the following criteria: - Highest measured operational efficiency over the full range of operating conditions of a representative sample of units with similar specifications, using baseline fuel.
+For household or commercial applications/systems, whose maximum output capacity is less than 45 kW thermal and where it can be demonstrated that the metering of thermal energy output is not plausible, as in the case of cooking stoves, gasifiers, driers, water heaters etc., efficiency of the baseline units shall be determined by adopting one of the following criteria: - (a) Highest measured operational efficiency over the full range of operating conditions of a representative sample of units with similar specifications, using baseline fuel.
 The efficiency tests shall be conducted following the guidance provided in relevant national/international standards; - (b) Highest of the efficiency values provided by two or more manufacturers for units with similar specifications using the baseline fuel; - (c) Highest efficiency from referenced literature values or default efficiency of 100 per cent. - 44.
-For case 28(e), baseline emissions from the production of electricity shall be calculated as per paragraph 29 and 30.
-Emission reductions from heat generation are not eligible. - 45.
-For case 28(f), baseline emissions from the production of thermal energy using fossil fuel shall be calculated as per paragraph 31.
+For case 29(e), baseline emissions from the production of electricity shall be calculated as per paragraph 30 and 31.
+Emission reductions from heat generation are not eligible.

+- 45. For case 29(f), baseline emissions from the production of thermal energy using fossil fuel shall be calculated as per paragraph 32.
 Emission reductions from displacing on-site electricity generation are not eligible. - 46.
-For case 28(g) and (i), baseline emissions from the additional production of electricity that displaces grid electricity import and/or supply electricity to the grid, shall be calculated as per paragraph 29.
+For case 29(g) and 29(i), baseline emissions from the additional production of electricity that displaces grid electricity import and/or supply electricity to the grid, shall be calculated as per paragraph 30.